danicah17/Danica_BSEPortfolio/index.md

 Figure #5: The flow chart of my wrist turn code

 ### Bluetooth
 Since the ESP32 already has a built in Bluetooth module, I didn't have to use the HC05.
 Implementing the Bluetooth module was not too complicated.
 I first downloaded the BleSerial library on Arduino and created a BleSerial object in my code.
 The BleSerial object is the serial on my phone, and creating it allows me to actually run code that uses it.
 I then downloaded the BLESerialnRF52 app on my phone, since downloading an app is the only way to open a serial on a phone.
 I then figured out how to communicate between the two serials using code.
 It mainly consisted of using the available() function to check if there was data to be read, then using the read() function to read the data.
 Then with that data I could do whatever I wanted.
 I realized I could use this communication to write commands on my phone.
 I tweaked the code so that the device would do things based on the commands I typed on my phone serial.
 For example, if I typed "start monitoring" on my phone, the device would start monitoring the angle of the flex sensor and allowing the buzzer to beep.
 Or, if I wanted to do a certain amount of wrist turns, I could type in "do wrist turns" on my serial and also type in how many I want to do.
+(Refer to the milestone 2 code in the code appendix to see how I coded the bluetooth serial)

 ![Headstone Image](bleandesp.jpg)
 Figure #6: The BLESerialnRF52 app and ESP32